 When your baby arrives checklist

-You need to register your baby’s birth with your state and territory government.
-You can do this online on most state or territory government websites.
-Registering your baby’s birth is different from ordering a birth certificate.
-You may need to order a birth certificate separately.
+You need to register your baby’s birth with your state or territory government.
+You can do this for free and online in most states or territories.

 These links will take you away from myGov.

-• your Newborn Child Declaration form
+• the Newborn Child Declaration form you got from your hospital or midwife

 • a birth certificate or certified extract